epi-interactive/Datatable_Overlay/README.md

 # datatable_shinymodal
-How to open shiny modal dialog from a hyperlink in datatable
+How to open shiny modal dialog from the hyperlink in a datatable